specsolutions/specsync-for-tfs-documentation/licensing.md

 Please send your questions or license inquiries to [specsync@specsolutions.eu](mailto:specsync@specsolutions.eu).

+## License files and license keys

+SpecSync licenses can be provided in two formats: as a license file or as a license key.

+### License files

-The licenses are provided as a license file.
-SpecSync tries to find the license file in the project folder \(where the `specsync.json` configuration file is located\).
+License files are digitally signed text files that contain license information.
+SpecSync tries to find the license file in the project folder (where the `specsync.json` configuration file is located).
 Since the license files are project or enterprise specific, these can be safely checked in to the source control.

-The location of the license file \(absolute or relative to the project folder\) can also be specified with the `--license` option of the [synchronization tool](reference/command-line-reference/) or in the `toolSettings/licensePath` setting of the [configuration file](reference/configuration/configuration-toolsettings.md) if necessary.
+The location of the license file (absolute or relative to the project folder) can be specified with the `--license` option of the [synchronization tool](reference/command-line-reference/) or in the `toolSettings/licensePath` setting of the [configuration file](reference/configuration/configuration-toolsettings.md) if necessary.
 You can also consider to configure the license path in the [user-specific configuration file](features/general-features/hierarchical-configuration-files.md#user-specific-configuration-files).

 {% hint style="info" %}
 The SpecSync license files are digitally signed text files.
-You can open them with a text editor \(e.g. Notepad\) to check the expiry date, the edition and other details.
+You can open them with a text editor (e.g. Notepad) to check the expiry date, the edition and other details.
 {% endhint %}

+### License keys

+As an alternative to license files, SpecSync supports license keys.
+A license key is a text string that can be specified directly in the configuration file or provided via command line option or environment variable.
+This approach is particularly useful for secure environments such as CI/CD pipelines where you don't want to store license files.

+{% hint style="warning" %}
+This feature is available with SpecSync v5 or above.
+{% endhint %}

+The license key can be specified in the following ways:

+* In the `toolSettings/license` configuration setting of the [configuration file](reference/configuration/configuration-toolsettings.md) or the [user-specific configuration file](features/general-features/hierarchical-configuration-files.md#user-specific-configuration-files)
+* With the `--license` command line option of the [synchronization tool](reference/command-line-reference/)
+* Via the `SPECSYNC_LICENSE_KEY` environment variable (SpecSync automatically loads the license key from this variable)
+* In the `toolSettings/license` configuration setting by loading from an custom environment variable using the `{env:ENV_VAR}` syntax

+You can convert an existing license file to a license key using the `specsync upgrade` command, or you can request your license key by contacting [support](contact/specsync-support.md).

 ## Limitations of the Free Edition